hey, i’m rob

-Hi, I’m Rob Balucas.
-2015 was a shaping up to be a breakout year for my business and myself.
+This part of my story starts in 2015.
+That year was a shaping up to be a breakout year for my business and me.
 My business, a boutique creative agency, was on track to grow by 12% annually and double-digits for the third year in a row.
 I had proven that I could live in San Francisco, a goal I accomplished 3 years ago.

 my injury | paraplegic at the moment

 Then September 5, 2015 – the weekend prior to the race – on a routine training bicycle ride, things took a drastic change.
-I lost control of my bike on downhill switch backs, crossed over the oncoming lane and went over the side of a hill.
+I lost control of my bike on an infamous patch of downhill switch backs turns, crossed over the oncoming lane and went over the side of a hill.
 At first, we thought I had just a broken collar bone and I’d be back in a month.

 Turns out that I had a broken collar bone, several cracked ribs, a 70% collapsed lung, and worst of all a L1 burst fracture in the lumbar spine.
 The very next day after my fall, the doctors performed a spinal fusion.
-It has left me paralyzed in a wheelchair without any feeling or control of my legs.
+The accident left me paralyzed in a wheelchair without any feeling or control of my legs.

-Through months of intense rehab, I’ve regained sensation that began at the nipple line up and now starts around my waist and up.
+Since rehab, I’ve gained a little more feeling and control of my core.
 Whether I’ll walk again is up in the air according to the doctors.
 However, I believe it is a matter of healing, belief, giving the body what it needs, giving the mind what it needs, and time.

 the rally | paratriathlon

-From the moment after my surgery, I set a goal to race in Santa Cruz in 2016, albeit a little differently than I originally envisioned.
+After watching my friends race the half IRONMAN that following weekend, I set a goal to race in Santa Cruz the following year, albeit a little differently than I originally envisioned.
 I began swimming and handcycling as part of my rehab.